Akash-Parmar36/Weather-App/README.md

-This project is weather app aplication that have been made by using React only.
+This project is weather app aplication that have been made by using React + Vite only.
 I have added a search functionality into this app.
 By searching the name of place , it provides weather details of that place.